parlii/bitlyUA/README.md

 ### Bitly's Status on ICANN's Universal Acceptance Project

-This respositary contains a test script to check if Bitly's APIs supports “Universal Acceptance” of newer, longer and internationalized top-level domains and email addresses.
+This repository contains a test script to check if Bitly's APIs supports “Universal Acceptance” of newer, longer and internationalized top-level domains.

 ## Test Result: